swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 > `saml:RequestedAuthnContext` element is included in the `saml:AuthnRequest`.
 > In the latter case the Signature Service puts no requirements on the
 > required level of assurance.

+> **Note:** If more than one URI is given, the `Version` attribute of the `SignRequestExtension` element MUST be set to "1.4" or higher.
+Implementations prior to version 1.4 of this specification assume that this element may only contain one URI.

 `<RequestedCertAttributes>` \[Optional\]